The Myth of the Jesus Myth

 There are many, many people in the Western world who are very skeptical of historical texts in general, and religious texts particularly.
 Critical Theory has almost entirely taken over higher education and academia, so students are conditioned to develop a highly critical, almost suspicious view of classical works.
 In that framework, historical works must not be taken at face value, but endlessly reinterpreted through the modern lens of textual criticism.
 Even Christian colleges and seminaries have fallen into this academic trapping—a well-known saying among seminarians is that seminary is the place “where faith goes to die.”
 The scientist and philosopher Daniel Dennett said it this way, "Anybody who goes through seminary and comes out believing in God hasn’t been paying attention."
 Indeed some of the most famous and outspoken religious scholars, such as Bart Ehrman, are professing atheists and products of Christian seminaries.

 The irony is that the case for a historical Jesus is overwhelming—if we reject the evidence for His existence, we would also have to reject a great multitude of other widely acknowledged historical figures as merely myths and legends.
 The issue isn't the lack of evidence, the issue is the uncomfortable reality one is faced with in the person of Jesus.
-So the universal reactionary impulse is to avoid that discomfort by whatever means possible.
-Whether it's questioning His historical existence, His deity, His miraculous powers, His death, or His resurrection, the purpose remains utterly consistent: rationalize the reality of God in the flesh away.
-Otherwise you'll have to confront the implications which upend your reality.
+So the universal reactionary impulse is to avoid that discomfort by whatever means necessary.
+Whether it's questioning His historical existence, His deity, His miraculous powers, His death, or His resurrection, the purpose remains utterly consistent: rationalize the reality of God in the flesh away, otherwise you'll have to confront the implications which upend your reality.